“Would you call me a wretched soul?”

 My blood ran cold.
 I knew the answer to my question before I opened my mouth, but I asked it anyway.
 “Who are you?”

 The little figure shed its cloak, and there stood James, my nephew.
 He eyed my stake with a look of curiosity and asked, in his innocent little voice, “What’s that?”

 What vile cunning!
-Eli knew I had prepared myself, that I would be ready for him, so he sent his slave—my little nephew!—to do his bloody work.
+Eli knew I’d prepared myself, that I’d be ready for him, so he sent his slave—my little nephew!—to do his bloody work.
 How could I drive my weapon through James’ tiny chest?
 My arms fell uselessly at my sides, and my stake clattered harmlessly to the floor.

 James’ gaze now strayed to the Bible in my hand.
 “You know I can’t come any closer while you hold that,” he said.
 “Will you put it down?”

 “No,” I replied, but I could feel my fingers begin to loosen.